LND: The Engine of the Lightning Network

 What are the system requirements for running LND?

-LND itself is lightweight and can operate on minimal hardware such as a Raspberry Pi.
-The primary system consideration is its dependency on a running Bitcoin full node, which demands significant disk space for the blockchain.
+LND itself is lightweight and can operate on modest hardware such as a Raspberry Pi with 2GB of RAM.
+However, it must connect to a Bitcoin full node, which requires significant disk space—currently over 500GB—and an SSD for optimal performance.

 Is LND considered stable for routing and payments?